 After 2 seconds, we enter the realm of more informative progress indicators.
 Here are some options.

 On the development side of things, it’s hard to estimate loading times precisely in minutes and seconds.
 You also don’t want to set expectations you can’t guarantee you’ll meet.
 Instead, go with something general like “This can take a few minutes” just to set expectations and let the user decide if this is a good time to quickly switch apps to check something else.

-Progress bars are a go-to.
+Progress bars are a go-to and they are determinate.
 They work well both inside components as well as at the page level.

 🔥 Hot tip